The Broadway Kids

-The Broadway Kids was a concert group based in New York from 1994 to 2004.
-The group consisted of a rotating company of children, aged 8 to 16, who have performed in at least one Broadway, Off-Broadway or major national touring production.
-They performed concerts singing showtunes from various musicals, appearing at special events such as Broadway on Broadway, and have recorded five Broadway-centric CDs, one Christmas CD, and two Pop-centric CDs.
+The Broadway Kids was a concert group based in New York from 1994 to 2005.
+The group consisted of a rotating company of children, aged 8 to 14, who have performed in at least one Broadway, Off-Broadway or major national touring production.
+They performed concerts singing showtunes from various musicals, appearing at special events such as Broadway on Broadway, and have recorded three Broadway-centric CDs, one Christmas CD, one Americana CD, one movie-centric CD and one pop-centric CD.
+The group was founded by Julius Shulman and managed by Bonnie Gallanter.
 The Broadway Kids have also appeared in the Off-Broadway show The Broadway Kids Sing Broadway, which has been produced in various theatres in New York and elsewhere.
-After releasing "Hey Mr. DJ!" in 2002, The Broadway Kids quit recording CDs.
+After releasing "Hey, Mr. DJ!" in 2002, The Broadway Kids quit recording CDs.
 They continued to tour throughout 2004 and disbanded shortly after.

 Members

 Notable past Broadway Kids have included: